 In the Gallery, you'll find some of the book covers I've designed over the years.
-Some are from my books, and others are from projects I've done for my clients, all of whom have graciously agreed to allow to me to present them for you here.
+Some are from my books, and others are from projects I've done for my clients, all of whom have graciously allowed me to present them for you here.

 Every book you see below is available now on Amazon.